ThatCoolCoder/driving-controls/README.md

 The wheel has code for adding a bunch of unused uinput channels as the controller otherwise wouldn't show up in BeamNG running through proton.

-#### Installation notes
+#### Installation & usage

-In addition to installing from `steering_wheel/requirements.txt`, you will also need to install python-evdev from your system package manager (it is not on pypi).
+Setup motor/odrive/psu to work correctly in torque control mode.
+Use pip to install dependencies from `steering_wheel/requirements.txt` (it is recommended to use a venv).
+You will also need to install python-evdev from your system package manager (it is not on pypi).

+Then run as a module: `python -m steering_wheel`.
+By default it will launch a web ui for controlling it, run with the `--help` flag to see all options.

 ### Pedals

 All three pedals are load-cell, they are connected to the computer through an Arduino Leonardo.
 As some games do not differentiate between different input devices, the wheel and pedals do not share any axes.

+### Usage

+Upload code onto arduino and plug in.

+There is also some legacy python code that allowed the pedals to work with a regular arduino Uno communicating via serial, in future I may clean this up and add it as an option for those who do not have a leonardo.

 ## arduino libraries to install for pedals
 - hx711 (by Rob Tillaart)
 - enableinterrupt (by Mike Schwager)
-- quadratureencoder (by Cheng Saetern)
 - [https://github.com/MHeironimus/ArduinoJoystickLibrary/](https://github.com/MHeironimus/ArduinoJoystickLibrary/) (needs to be manually downloaded and installed - see instructions on that page)